sigurdkampevold/media_mood/index.markdown

 ## Key Insights

-- There are no significant variations or trends in the mood in media quotations throughout the week days or months.
+- There is no evidence for significant variations in the mood in media quotations across weekdays or months
-- The mood in the media became significantly more negative in the first phase of the COVID-19 pandemic.
+- The mood in the media became significantly more negative in the first phase of the COVID-19 pandemic
-- The mood and subjectivity across media outlets vary significantly.
-When subsampling the outlets based on category, clusters appear.
-Sports newspapers and celebrity magazines tend to be more positive and more subjective than daily newspapers.
+- There are statistically significant differences in mood and subjectivity across media outlets.
+For example, sports and celebrity magazines tend to be more positive and subjective than daily newspapers
-- The mood in the quotations said by men and women is very similiar, but women are slightly more positive.
+- There are no significant differences in mood in quotes from men and women
-- Quotations spoken by politicans are on average more negative than the average quotation in the data set.
+- On average, quotations from politicians are more negative than the average quotation

 <div
   class="page__hero--overlay"